The Celtic Renaissance: When Europe Rediscovered its Ancestral Roots

 Celtic Symbols and Motifs in Modern Art

-The influence on Art Nouveau
+The Influence on Art Nouveau

-| Celtic pattern | Meaning | Use in Modern Art |
+| Celtic Motif | Meaning | Use in Modern Art |

 |---|---|---|

-| Interlacing | Symbol of unity, infinity, and connection | Present in the decorations, jewelry and textiles of Art Nouveau |
+| Interlace | Symbol of unity, infinity, and connection | Present in Art Nouveau decorations, jewelry, and textiles |

-| Triskelion | Representation of the trinity, dynamics, and equilibrium | A recurring motif in modern Celtic art |
+| Triskele | Representation of the trinity, dynamism, and balance | Recurring motif in modern Celtic art works |

-| Spirals | Symbol of life, energy and evolution | Incorporated into Art Nouveau designs for their organic appearance |
+| Spirals | Symbol of life, energy, and evolution | Integrated into Art Nouveau designs for their organic aspect |

 The Impact on Nationalist Movements